vosjo/nnaps/README.md

 were used to train a model and predict the P-q distribution of ~1\,000\,000 binaries (right figure).
 With this new BPS model we can now further explore the P-q distribution of different sub populations in our galaxy.

+## Instalation instructions

+The simplest way to install NNaPS is using pip from the terminal.
+This will install NNaPS in the local folder.

+    pip install -e git+https://github.com/vosjo/nnaps.git#egg=nnaps

+To uninstall NNaPS, run:

+    pip uninstall nnaps

 ## Simplest use

 NNaPS requires a setup file or setup dictionary telling it what to do.
 The minimaly necessary setup includes a list